hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/EasyBuild.md

 ### Using EasyConfig files

-You can use the directy selected easyconfig or if necessary copy and adapt it. easyconfig files are text files specifying the software version, toolchain version, dependencies, compile arguments and more.
+You can use the directly selected EasyConfig or if necessary copy and adapt it.
+EasyConfig files are text files specifying the software version, toolchain version, dependencies, compile arguments and more.
 If you need more information see [EasyBuild documentation](https://easybuild.readthedocs.io/en/latest/), and if necessary ask our support team for assistance.

 ## Meta module and Toolchains